Kamahl Santamaria: TVNZ (New Zealand)

 Santamaria returned to New Zealand in March 2022, joining TVNZ (Television New Zealand) to present the network's Breakfast programme from April 2022, replacing John Campbell.
 His last appearance on screen was on 18 May 2022.
 A subsequently discredited announcement was made on 28 May 2022 that he had resigned for "family reasons" and would be leaving effective immediately, only a month into his time on the show.
 It was later reported that he had resigned after a female staff member at TVNZ had complained about "inappropriate behaviour" from him.
 It was also reported that complaints of a similar nature had been made against him during his time at Al Jazeera, raising concerns about the hiring process TVNZ had followed.

 Following an investigation into the hiring process, Paul Yurisich, who had worked with Santamaria at Al Jazeera and had hired him at TVNZ, stepped down from his role as head of news and current affairs at TVNZ.
-In mid October 2022, Santamaria issued a public apology on the left-wing current affairs blog The Daily Blog, stating "that what he believed to be "a bit of banter" and flirtatious behaviour was not appropriate."
+In mid October 2022, Santamaria issued a public apology on the current affairs blog The Daily Blog, stating "that what he believed to be "a bit of banter" and flirtatious behaviour was not appropriate."
 In addition, Santamaria claimed that some of the allegations leveled against him over the past four months lacked context, were lies, or amounted to a "rewriting" of history.

 On 27 November 2023 Santamaria announced that he would be selling his house to fund legal action against TVNZ.